ero646545/IO_Gaussian_Cube_file_blender/README.md

   - Uses OPENVDB, the read volume is exported to a cache file named *_vdb_cache, and then imported back into Blender.
 Its in ./*_vdb_cache directory where you can find all the VDB File and open it in other softwares.
+(Avoid leaving your file in a USB or SD card, unless you want to get the VDB cache in it)

 ![image](https://github.com/ero646545/IO_Gaussian_Cube_file_blender/assets/30327029/7e712ac0-48e7-4d79-9d13-07734be717c8)